Rct567/DomQuery/README.md

 - `.last( [selector] )`
 - `.slice( [offset] [, length])` like array_slice in php, not js/jquery

+\* selector can be a css selector or DomQuery|DOMNodeList|DOMNode instance

  #### Manipulation > DOM Insertion & removal

 - `.text( [text] )`